Sandhya-byte/the-content-startup/site/content/posts/how-do-smart-contracts-work.md

 Jokes apart, Smart contracts come with the potential of tracking real-time status and also save costs

-Other than this significant advantage, Smart contracts come with many other benefits like:
+Other than this significant advantage, Smart contracts come with many other benefits like accuracy, automation and security.

 Hope you understood **how do smart contracts work** and how they benefit us in the long run.
 Until next time, it is time for my signature goodbye.